Installation Guide - System Requirements for AlmaLinux OS

 - Resolves to a valid IPv4 or IPv6 address.

 Your IP address must meet the following requirements:

 Be a default gateway IP address.

-A properly-configured Ethernet device with a static IP address and fully-qualified hostname.
-The system attempts to detect and set the ethernet device during the installation process.
+You must configure your Ethernet device with a static IP address and fully-qualified hostname.
+The system attempts to detect and set the Ethernet device during the installation process.

 You cannot use an IP address that a DHCP service dynamically assigns to your server.

-Even though the installer attempts to open the necessary ports during the installation process, we recommend that you disable OS firewalls before you run the cPanel & WHM installation.
-When the installation process finishes, we recommend that you then configure a firewall with a third-party client. such as APF or CSF.
+The installer will attempt to open the necessary ports during the installation process.
+We recommend that you disable OS firewalls before you run the cPanel & WHM installation.
+When the installation process finishes, we recommend that you then configure a firewall with a third-party client such as APF or CSF.